 Members queried if patients would be required to travel out of area for treatment under the new proposals.
-McConnell explained that a GEO mapping exercise had taken on ONS to establish what patients were seen for, where they were seen and where they received treatment.
+McConnell explained that a geomapping exercise had been undertaken to establish what patients were seen for, where they were seen and where they received treatment.
 The next task was to consider where people may be displaced and what support could be offered to enable them to access services, including treatments out of area, where required.
 He confirmed that the plan was, wherever possible, to ensure services were provided locally, which the panel welcomed.